islegendary/melissa-donnie/README.md

 # melissa-donnie

-This project processes an Excel file, extracts columns, and submits track calls to the Segment.io endpoint.
+This project reads an Excel file and sends each row as a `Checked In` event to Segment.

 ## Usage